AughdonBreslin/StockMarketSim/README.md

     "modules": "^0.4.0",
     "mongod": "^2.0.0",
     "mongodb": "^4.5.0",
+    "node-cron": "^3.0.0",
+    "node-schedule": "^2.1.0",
     "xss": "^1.0.11"
   }
 ```

 After this, simply do `npm start` to launch the server, and then navigate to `http://localhost:3000/` on your web browser.

+If you would instead like to run the seed file, do `npm run seed` and you can work with the new user Bebo.
+His password is 'banana'.
+He does not have a portfolio yet, so upon login, you will be prompted to configure the settings of your portfolio.